opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 - Audio player
 - Transpose
 - Annotations
-- Many more OSMD Rendering Options
+- Many OSMD Rendering Options
 - A lot more!

 Finally, this block has extensibility and plugin hooks (Currently not well documented, but will be).
 If you are a Wordpress/javascript developer and are feeling bold and adventurous, you might be able to add the functionality yourself.

 == Screenshots ==